 - pop-up forms and welcome mats work on your phone (if possible, disable them on mobiles)

-Aim for extremely high-end user experience on phones.
+Aim for an extremely high-end user experience on phones.

 10. Not fixing Broken Links